What is a digital publisher website and what makes it different from a regular business website or a blog?

 Some of the important things to keep in mind would be:

 - Ads with height might load.
 This means that content would be pushed down and design that is made to fit a certain widget above the fold would fail.

 - You would want to add an “Advertisement” label before/after with the goal of appealing more to ad providers, and informing the user that the content in the ad box is provided by a third party and has promotional purposes.

 - There shouldn’t be too many ads!
-The sweet spot for this is what an AdOps team would work on figuring out for a specific publisher, specific page and even specific traffic (like Facebook, Snapchat, etc.), as well as Google’s latest rules.
+The sweet spot for this is what an AdOps team would work on figuring out for a specific publisher, specific page, and even specific traffic (like Facebook, Snapchat, etc.), as well as Google’s latest rules.

 - Use little to no shadows.
 Shadows are very expensive to render especially on low-end mobile devices and laptops.

 - Don’t use backdrop filters or blurs (or any filters) as they are also very expensive.

 - Keep shapes simple as much as possible to reduce additional computing.

 - Do not request animations of elements that affect the layout (other elements).
 Design around that as much as possible.
 Anything that overlaps or is a popup is a better choice (still, beware of how popups may affect UX).

 - Keep images relatively small.
 This would allow developers to load smaller sized images which would save weight on the site.